microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/trustFrameworkkey_v2.md

 | nbf | int | This value is a NumericDate as defined in RFC 7519 (A JSON numeric value representing the number of seconds from 1970-01-01T00:00:00Z UTC until the specified UTC date/time, ignoring leap seconds.) |
 | exp | int | This value is a NumericDate as defined in RFC 7519 (A JSON numeric value representing the number of seconds from 1970-01-01T00:00:00Z UTC until the specified UTC date/time, ignoring leap seconds.) |

 ## JSON representation

-The following JSON representation shows the resource type.
+Here's a JSON representation of the resource.

 <!-- {
   "blockType": "resource",
   "optionalProperties": [

   ],
-  "@odata.type": "microsoft.graph.trustFrameworkKey",
+  "@odata.type": "microsoft.graph.trustFrameworkKey_v2",
   "baseType": null
 }-->